 UART Bare-Metal Driver Project Overview

-• Peripheral initialization sequence. every peripheral follows: enable clock → configure pins → set parameters → enable interrupt → enable peripheral
+• Peripheral initialization sequence — every peripheral follows the similar pattern: enable clock → configure pins → set parameters → enable interrupt → enable peripheral.
+Once you learn it how to build UART, then SPI and I2C become much less intimidating

-• Circular buffer / ring buffer.
-A classic UART pattern for interrupt-driven RX that you’ll reuse in other drivers
+• Circular (ring) buffer — this is a classic UART RX pattern you’ll reuse in other drivers throughout your career

 1